mr-september/skills-build-applications-w-copilot-agent-mode/docs/mona-high-school-fitness-tracker.md

 generate instructions in this order

-1. Create the frontend and backend in the monafit-tracker directory structure of this repository in one command
+1. Create the frontend and backend in the monafit-tracker directory structur e of this repository in one command
 2. Setup backend python venv and create a monafit-tracker/backend/requirements.txt file
 3. The monafit-tracker/backend directory will store the django project and app with the name monafit-tracker
 4. The Django project monafit-tracker directory will have all the backend components for the app